‘I do not condone child pornography’: Game company backtracks after Q&A on site once banned by Google

-Austrian video game company THQ Nordic is apologizing after it agreed to an ask-me-anything session on 8chan, the freewheeling Internet messaging board that was briefly delisted in 2015 by Google for allegedly hosting child pornography.
+Austrian video game company THQ Nordic is apologizing after it agreed to an ask-me-anything session on 8chan, the freewheeling Internet messaging board that was briefly delisted in 2015 by Google after being accused of hosting child pornography.

 The controversy began when THQ Nordic tweeted that “We’re doing an 8chan AMA and we have no idea why” — inviting followers to join the conversation.